Duugu/WoW-Login-Tool/readme.txt

 - The audio output is via SAPI.

 # Providing translations
-Open the Excel spreadsheet data\localization\translations.xlsx in your WoW Login Tool folder, and follow the instructions on the Instructions tab.ation on each string in column D (green)!
+Open the Excel spreadsheet data\localization\translations.xlsx in your WoW Login Tool folder, and follow the instructions on the Instructions tab.

 # Release notes
+	r1.1
+		- French translation added
 	r1.0
 		- Initial release